Breakin' Up Winter: The Focus: Old-time String Band Music

 A flurry of interest in "old-time" music in the 1940s, and the folk music revival of the 1960s and 1970s, brought millions of new listeners to this traditional music.

 But in the hills and hollows of Appalachia and many communities beyond, it did not need reviving.
 It remained the music that people learned to play knee-to-knee with musicians who learned it the same way.
 There remain many players whose introduction to the music came (and still comes) not from radio or recordings, but through family and friends who themselves who were passing it down directly through the generations.

-It is to those roots of old-time music that this retreat reaches and which is the focus of the first day of the event.
+This retreat reaches the roots of old-time music, which is the focus of the first day of the event.

 In 2008, NOTSBA began presenting its Heritage Award to musicians.
 The first went to Charlie Acuff, the second to Clyde Davenport, the third to Franklin George.
 The fourth will be presented in 2010 to Lester McCumbers.